-I live in London with my husband and son.
+I live in London with my husband, our son and our dog.
 When I’m not complaining about how neither my son nor my dog will sit still for a selfie, you can usually find me writing, reading or eating Jaffa Cakes.
 Sometimes you might find me doing all three at the same time.